kailash-manasarovar/statement/docs/timeline/2023/march.md

     - The question is, why would the criminals want me to think that he was not for me on top of wanting me to believe there is a relationship?
     - Is it because there were so many other men they were filming me with, they needed me to be unsure of everything I was thinking and feeling?
     - Do they do the sobbing trick to all the girls?
+    - Or was the poor fellow unable to help himself, and he fell in love with me back?
+    - Maybe he had fallen in love first, maybe years before, and briefly, in that moment, he became aware of the enormity of his mistakes?

     ![Sobbing again](../../content/images/sobbing-2.png)

-## Leaving class
+## Gloria winks conspiratorially

-- Whenever I left the chamber music class to go home on a Monday night, Gloria would be there at reception.
+- Whenever I leave the chamber music class to go home on a Monday night, Gloria is at reception.
-- She would grin and wink at me in a conspiratorial manner.
+- She grins and winks at me in a conspiratorial manner.
+- She knows everything that was going on.
+- She will probably have a list of all the victims, maybe some souvenirs too.

 ## Piano classes